Corporate Privacy Notice

 For the purposes of data protection laws, East Herts Council is the "data controller" for the processing of your personal information and is registered as such with the Information Commissioner's Office.

 The personal information that you provide will be processed in accordance with the provisions of the EU General Data Protection Regulation 2016 (GDPR) (effective from 25 May 2018) the Data Protection Act 2018 and any subsequent data protection laws applicable within the UK.

 Most of the personal information collected by local councils is necessary to enable us to provide you with specific statutory services - for example, Housing Benefit or for Council Tax purposes.
 However, on occasion we may seek your consent to process your information for non-statutory purposes, for example, when conducting customer surveys.
 In these cases, you will be asked by the individual department collecting your information to confirm you are happy to provide your consent for us to use your personal information.
 Where consent is given, you have the right to be forgotten if you no longer want us to process your information, in which case we are required to securely delete all of your personal data from our systems.
 Again, details will be provided by individual departments within their 'local' consent notices.

-If you have any queries or concerns relating to the way in which we handle your personal information, please contact the Council and ask for the Data Protection Officer in the first instance.
+If you have any queries or concerns relating to the way in which we handle your personal information, please contact the Council's Data Protection Officer by emailing firstname.lastname@example.org or by calling and asking for the Data Protection Officer in the first instance.

 We use your information in a number of different ways:

 - The Council has a duty to protect public funds it administers, and may use information held about you for the prevention and detection of fraud and other lawful purposes.

 - For the purpose for which you provided the information e.g. processing information given on a benefit claim form for the purpose of handling your benefit claim, and to monitor the council's performance in responding to your request.

 - To allow the council to communicate and provide services appropriate to your needs, highlighting any free services or additional help available to you.